orchest/orchest/docs/source/getting_started/overview.rst

 With Orchest you get to:

-* Visually construct pipelines
+* Visually construct pipelines.
-* Write code using JupyterLab
+* Write code using JupyterLab.
-* Write code using any other editor of choice
+* Write code using any other editor of choice.
-* Run any subset of a pipeline
+* Run any subset of a pipeline.
-* Skip certain cells when executing a notebook top-to-bottom
+* Skip certain cells when executing a notebook top-to-bottom.
-* Parametrize your data science pipelines to experiment with different modeling ideas
+* Parametrize your data science pipelines to experiment with different modeling ideas.
-* Integrate commonly used data sources
+* Integrate commonly used data sources.
-* Easily define your custom runtime environment
+* Easily define your custom runtime environment.
-* Version your pipelines through git
+* Version your pipelines through git.